Financial Survey: Willamette Valley Vineyards (WVVI) vs. Its Peers

 |2.41

 As a group, “Beverages” companies have a potential upside of 91.53%.
-Given Willamette Valley Vineyards’ peers higher possible upside, analysts clearly believe Willamette Valley Vineyards has less favorable growth aspects than its peers.
+Given Willamette Valley Vineyards’ peers higher possible upside, analysts plainly believe Willamette Valley Vineyards has less favorable growth aspects than its peers.

-Willamette Valley Vineyards has a beta of 0.93, suggesting that its share price is 7% less volatile than the S&P 500.
-Comparatively, Willamette Valley Vineyards’ peers have a beta of 0.71, suggesting that their average share price is 29% less volatile than the S&P 500.
+Willamette Valley Vineyards has a beta of 0.93, indicating that its stock price is 7% less volatile than the S&P 500.
+Comparatively, Willamette Valley Vineyards’ peers have a beta of 0.71, indicating that their average stock price is 29% less volatile than the S&P 500.

 Willamette Valley Vineyards Company Profile (Get Rating)